Queen Elizabeth Thanked By Sex Toy Retailer Lovehoney That She Helped By Giving Them A Prestigious Award

 “That sea change in attitudes is reflected in our Queen’s Award and the success of branded lines with some of the world’s biggest rocks bands, Fifty Shades and a TV show in Broad City which really speaks to Millennials.”

 What do you think of Lovehoney’s award from Queen Elizabeth?
-Do you think that knowing that Lovehoney received the Queen’s Award For Excellence that this would influence your own purchasing decision.
+Do you think that knowing that Lovehoney received the Queen’s Award For Excellence that this would influence your own purchasing decision?

 [Featured Image by Chris Jackson/WPA Pool/Getty Images]